torch/nn/doc/simple.md

 module = nn.MaskedSelect()
 ```

-Performs a [torch.MaskedSelect](https://github.com/torch/torch7/blob/master/doc/tensor.md#tensor-maskedselectmask) on a Tensor.
+Performs a [torch.MaskedSelect](https://github.com/torch/torch7/blob/master/doc/tensor.md#tensor-maskedselectmask) on a `Tensor`.
 The mask is supplied as a tabular argument with the input on the forward and backward passes.

 Example: